 I love gel stain!
 If you are nervous about getting a nice finish, this is the perfect product!
 It goes on thick, and it’s impossible to miss a spot!

 See what I mean?

 Allow the stain to set as per manufacturer’s instructions, and then wipe off excess.
 This is the down side of gel stain.
 It gets pretty messy!

-Transfer the measurements to your support, and pre-drill holes for mounting screws.
-Also, mark the center of your shelf if your center doesn’t land on a stud, be sure to mark where it is on your bracket.
+Transfer the measurements to your support, and predrill holes for mounting screws.
+If your center doesn’t land on a stud, be sure to mark where it is on your bracket.

-Then match your center point on your shelf to the center mark on the wall.
+Match your center point on your shelf to the center mark on the wall.
 It’s easier to mount the support if you start the screw before you place the support on the wall.

 With the one screw holding the support on the wall, check for level.

 Set the shelf with a screw in a second location.

 Then, secure with the remaining screws.
 I used two screws in the center point to reduce twisting.